DEIS-Tools/MAES/README.md

 which should then list the `ros4maes` image.

 ### Spinning up a Container
-The image can be started with the following command:
+The container can be started with the following command:
 ```bash
 $ docker run --rm -it \
     -p 10000:10000 \